rajavasista/jenkins-pipeline-example/README.md

 # jenkins-pipeline-example

-This is sample java build pipeline example
+This is a sample java build pipeline example